terminalsin/ghast.dev/README.md

 ## Create your own

-To set up your own site:
+To set up your own site, choose one of these approaches:

 ### Template

-Click the _Use this Template_ button at the top of this repo.
+Click the _Use this Template_ button at the top of this repo under [Add to your repos](#add-to-your-repos) section.

 Check your new repo's Settings or _environment_ tab to check the URL of your Github Pages site.